-This draft Plan will be discussed with the infrastructure providers to test whether the limited development which is likely to come forward during the Plan period can be supported by sufficient infrastructure to ensure the quality of life of existing and future residents.
+Infrastructure providers were consulted about whether the limited development which is likely to come forward during the Plan period can be supported by sufficient infrastructure to ensure the quality of life of existing and future residents.
 Any development permitted will be expected to ensure provision of the necessary social, physical and green infrastructure needed to support the proposed development.